ccisman/DAMER/README.md

 More command can be seen with $ cmake-build-debug/PDNet_checker -help

-## The picture of syntax tree and cpn can be found in this directory, using Graphviz to generate it.
+## The picture of syntax tree and cpn can be found in this directory, using Graphviz to generate it, so make sure you have installed Graphviz.